Environment Variables

 Overview

-Each app and package may have its own .env file for environment-specific configuration.
 These files are not committed to version control and should be created from the provided .env.example files.

 Setup